BleachKrieg/Conquerors-Crown-New-Horizon/README.md

 # Conquerors-Crown-New-Horizon
-This is the Alpha version of the videogame: Conqueror's Crown: New Horizon from our team BleachKrieg, for the subject of project 2 in UPC,CITM
+This is the Gold version of the videogame: Conqueror's Crown: New Horizon from our team BleachKrieg, for the subject of project 2 in UPC,CITM

 ## Repository
 <https://github.com/BleachKrieg/Conquerors-Crown-New-Horizon>